 Korosensei (Assassination Classroom)

 When first introduced, Korosensei was an upbeat individual who demanded absurd and seemingly mundane requests despite claiming he would be the cause of the planet’s destruction in a year.
-He was also shown to be a very perverted character, a trait he shares with his student, Okajima.
+He was also shown to be a very strange character, a trait he shares with his student, Okajima.

 Korosensei was an impartial, compassionate, and perceptive person who would do practically anything to aid his students.
 The pupils admired him despite his plan to destroy the Earth in a year.
 Aware of each student’s requirements, Korosensei would sometimes be inspired by a student’s present issues or interests and strive to help them out.